-- Step1: If harvesting for commercial purpose like for making garlands, then cut the stems of at least 3 inch below the flowers carefully.
+- Step1: If harvesting for commercial purposes like for making garlands, then cut the stems at least 3 inches below the flowers carefully.
 Gomphrena is an excellent cut flower so, you can place them in the vase for a few months without any need for changing them.

 - Step2: Harvesting gomphrena for seeds needs proper care.
 Select the flowers that are fully mature and turn pale in color.
 The faded color indicates the natural drying of globes of amaranth.
-It should look something light shaded white or gray in color.
+It should look something light-shaded white or gray.